iree-org/iree/docs/developers/developing_iree/developer_overview.md

 The `iree-run-module` program takes an already translated IREE module as input and executes an exported main function using the provided inputs.

-This program can be used in sequence with `ireec` to translate a `.mlir` file to an IREE module and then execute it.
+This program can be used in sequence with `iree-compile` to translate a `.mlir` file to an IREE module and then execute it.
 Here is an example command that executes the simple `simple_abs_vmvx.vmfb` compiled from `simple_abs.mlir` above on IREE's VMVX driver: